New York, I Love You

 New York, I Love You is a 2008 American romantic comedy-drama anthology film consisting of eleven short films, each by a different director.
-The shorts all relate in some way to the subject of love, and are set among the five boroughs of New York City.
+The shorts all relate in some way to the subject of love and are set among the five boroughs of New York City.
 The film is a sequel of sorts to the 2006 film Paris, je t'aime, which had the same structure, and is the second installment in the Cities of Love franchise, created and produced by Emmanuel Benbihy.
-Unlike Paris, je t'aime, the shorts of New York, I Love You all have a unifying thread, of a videographer who films the other characters.

 The film stars an ensemble cast, among them Bradley Cooper, Shia LaBeouf, Natalie Portman, Anton Yelchin, Hayden Christensen, Orlando Bloom, Irrfan Khan, Rachel Bilson, Chris Cooper, Andy García, Christina Ricci, John Hurt, Cloris Leachman, Robin Wright, Julie Christie, Maggie Q, Ethan Hawke, James Caan, Shu Qi, and Eli Wallach.

 New York, I Love You premiered at the 2008 Toronto International Film Festival in September 2008, and was released in the United States on October 16, 2009.
+The film grossed $9.7 million at the box office, and received mixed to unfavorable critical reviews.

+Segments

+Unlike Paris, je t'aime, the shorts of New York, I Love You all have a unifying thread, of a videographer who films the other characters.

-While the TIFF premiere of the film featured 14 novellas, distributors later decided to cut two of them: Scarlett Johansson's directorial debut "These Vagabond Shoes" and Andrei Zvyagintsev's novella "Apocrypha".
-The decision was taken after a focus screening in New York, where these two shorts were met with unfavorable reactions.
+While the TIFF premiere of the film featured 14 novellas, distributors later decided to cut two of them: Scarlett Johansson's directorial debut These Vagabond Shoes and Andrei Zvyagintsev's novella Apocrypha.
+The decision was taken after a focused screening in New York, where these two shorts were met with unfavorable reactions.

-Cast and crew

-Following is the cast and crew of ten segments of New York, I Love You with the transition segment directed by Randy Balsmeyer: